BraedenWorcester/SQL-Database-with-PHP-Webpage-and-API-Access/README.md

 # Webpage

 The webpage can be accessed by visiting the server address in a browser, https://ec2-3-91-97-58.compute-1.amazonaws.com/ (demo pictures below if you're hesitant to go clicking links willy nilly).
-My main goal was to provide a clear interface with which a human can perform data queries that would otherwise require handtyped (and potentially damaging) SQL commands.
+My main goal was to provide a clear interface with which a human can perform data queries that would otherwise require handtyped (and potentially dangerous) SQL commands.

 Screengrab of search query GUI: